BenjaminShinar/Books-Resources/Effective CPP/Effective CPP.md

 Our code must be one of those, preferably the stronger.

-The copy and swap strategy, closely related to the pimpi idiom.
+The copy and swap strategy, closely related to the pimpl idiom.
 We hold all the data we might change in a different object, and once we are sure the new object is functional, we swap it in place of the new one.
 We need to be careful when dealing with non local data, we can’t assure that if we reset our changes, we won’t we be changing that data in the progress.

 ### Item 30: Understand the ins and outs of inlining.